Parisson/TimeSide/README.rst

 0.5.3

  * Make Analyzer rendering more generic and easy to implement
+ * Analyzer : implement rendering capability for event and segment + add some more analyzer graphers
  * Analyzer : refactoring the results rendering method. + Capability to use matplotlib in environnement with no display
+ * Decoder : Add a Live decoder to get data from the soudcard
- * Decoder : add support for 96kHz sapling rate
+ * Decoder : add support for 96kHz sampling rate
- * Encoder: live AudioSink encoder, encoder that plays the audio stream through the sounbdcard
+ * Encoder: live AudioSink encoder, encoder that plays the audio stream through the sounbcard
  * Grapher : add a generic Class to display Analyzers through their 'render' method.
 Add the new grapher file
- * Core : add a condition to catch signal only if a LiveDecoder source is used
  * Grapher : add a generic Class to display Analyzers through their 'render' method.
 For now, it only support FrameValueResult analyzer
+ * Core : add a condition to catch signal only if a LiveDecoder source is used
  * Various bugfixes

 0.5.2